Equivariant Fixed Point Theory: Duality and trace in bicategories with shadows

-Like the symmetric monoidal case, the trace of a 2-cell is defined using a composite of the coevaluation and evaluation for a dual pair.
+Like the symmetric monoidal trace, the trace of a 2-cell is defined using a composite of the coevaluation and evaluation for a dual pair.
 Unlike that case, the source of the evaluation and target of the coevaluation are not isomorphic.
-To accommodate this, we need more structure on a bicategory before we can define trace.
-The additional structure is a shadow.
+To accommodate this, we need more structure on a bicategory before we can define the trace.